temporalio/documentation/docs/node/package-initializer.md

 The created project comes with some helper package scripts.

-- `npm run build` - Compile Typescript
+- `npm run build` - Compile TypeScript
 - `npm run build.watch` - Watch files and compile on change

 #### Running the example